 Samsung Pay is the safer and simpler mobile wallet that lets you pay anywhere* so you can enjoy all the convenience you need, on one Samsung Galaxy device.

-Samsung Pay is available on the latest premium Galaxy smartphones 1
+Samsung Pay is available on both the latest and some of the earlier devices1.

 Get started with Samsung Pay.

-With multi-layer security, use fingerprint, PIN or iris scan4 to authenticate your transaction.
+With multi-layer security you can use your fingerprint, iris4, intelligent scan5 or a PIN to authenticate your transactions.